mvysny/karibu-testing/README.md

 ## FAQ

-Q: I'm getting `java.lang.IllegalStateException: UI.getCurrent() must not be null`
+Q: I'm getting `java.lang.IllegalStateException: UI.getCurrent() must not be null` or `no VaadinSession bound to current thread`.

 A: You probably forgot to call `MockVaadin.setup()` before the test.
 Just call `MockVaadin.setup()` e.g. from your `@Before`-annotated method if you're using JUnit.

+A: Alternatively it could be that Spring is instantiating Vaadin component eagerly when the ApplicationContext is constructed.
+One workaround is to mark Vaadin components with `@Lazy` so that they are instantiated lazily.

 Q: I'm getting `RouteNotFoundError` instead of my views (Vaadin 14+)